Welcome To Christ the King Catholic Church

 Catholic Charities Food Distribution Days

-1st Tuesday each month
+1st Tuesday each month.
+ID is required.

-1:00 PM CT
+1:00 PM CT (come at noon to help)

 Register With Us